phantombuster/legacy-docs/nick.rst

     nick.getHtml(callback)

-Retrieves current page HTML and call the ``callback`` function with the HTML in second argument.
+Retrieves current page HTML and calls the ``callback`` function with the HTML as a string in second argument.

 This method is asynchronous and returns nothing.
 Use the ``callback`` to know when it has finished.